passaH2O/dorado/docs/source/userguide/index.rst

 Required Parameters
 ^^^^^^^^^^^^^^^^^^^

-A brief description of the required parameters is listed below, for a comprehensive list, please refer to the :ref:`apiref`.
+A brief description of the required parameters is listed below, for a comprehensive list, please refer to the API: :ref:`particletrack`.

 - x and y coordinates for the particles to be seeded in (`seed_xloc` and `seed_yloc`)
 - the number of particles to simulate (`Np_tracer`)